Definition of Point of View

 The use of two first person pronouns, “I” and “we,” gives these lines the quality of having a first person point of view.
 The reader can feel like he or she is hearing the dialogue directly from the characters.

 Example #4: Bright Lights, Big City (By Jay Mclnemey)

 “You are not the kind of guy who would be at a place like this at this time of the morning.
 But here you are, and you cannot say that the terrain is entirely unfamiliar, although the details are fuzzy.”

 Here, the writer illustrates the use of second-person point of view with the use of the pronoun “you.”
 This technique may be less common, but it has its own strength of hooking the reader right from the start.

 Example #5: Pride and Prejudice (By Jane Austen)

 “When Jane and Elizabeth were alone, the former, who had been cautious in her praise of Mr. Bingley before, expressed to her sister how very much she admired him.”

 “He is just what a young man ought to be,” said she, “sensible, good humoured, lively; and I never saw such happy manners! — so much ease, with such perfect good breeding!”

-These lines demonstrate a fine use of the third person point of view.
-The excerpt shows the reader two different ways of the use of the third person point of view.
-Jane Austen first presents two leading characters Jane and Elizabeth, from the third person point of view and then shows us that the two characters are talking about Bingley from their own third person point of view.
-This can be a good example of the use of dual third person point of view — first by the author and then by the characters.
+These lines demonstrate a fine use of the third-person point of view.
+The excerpt shows the reader two different ways of using third person point of view.
+Jane Austen first presents two leading characters –Jane and Elizabeth – from the third-person point of view, and then shows us that the two characters are talking about Bingley from their own third-person point of view.
+This can be a good example of the use of dual third person point of view – first by the author, and then by the characters.

 Function of Point of View